The Partridge Legacy

 He was succeeded by his son, Claude and then his grandson John, the present Frank Partridge’s father who changed the name from Frank Partridge to Partridge Fine Arts.
 Here the business stayed until the sale of the business in 2006 when Frank and his wife, Susan, continued to trade under his name keeping to the traditions of the family of dealing in the finest French and English furniture, paintings and objets d’art of the 18th Century.

-Frank Partridge has helped form some of the greatest collections that have been created in the 20th Century, and advises clients in both purchase of items in the auctions houses, privately and from other dealers and has had over 30 years of experience in the overseeing of art restoration working with some of the top restoration houses in the country.
+Frank Partridge has been instrumental in helping to create some of the greatest collections of the 20th Century.
+He advises clients on the purchase of items through auction houses, privately or through other dealers and has more than 30 years experience in overseeing art restoration with some of the top specialists in the country.

-He is a member of the British Antique Dealersʼ Association, his great grandfather being a founder member, and has in the past served on the Council and currently is a member of the BADA Fair Committee.
+He is a member of the British Antique Dealers’ Association, his great grandfather being a founder member.